hooroo/roo-ui/README.md

 ### Theme provider

-In the root of your app, render a `<ThemeProvider />`, and pass it either the Qantas or Jetstar theme:
+In the root of your app, render a `<ThemeProvider />`, and pass it a theme:

 ```jsx
 import { ThemeProvider } from 'styled-components';